Peter Camejo: Writings

 Camejo is the author of The SRI Advantage: Why Socially Responsible Investing Has Outperformed Financially.

 At the time of his death, Camejo was engaged in writing North Star: A Memoir, published in May 2010 by Haymarket Books.

 Conflict within the Green Party

 In the run-up to the June 6, 2006, primary elections in California, Camejo helped create a cadre group within the larger Green Party of California, the Green IDEA (later known as IDEA PAC), a California political action committee espousing "Independence, Democracy, Empowerment, and Accountability," to support candidates for county councils, the locally elected leadership bodies of the Green Party of California.
 The IDEA PAC was not raising or spending money as of 2010.

 Personal life

-Camejo died because of lymphoma on September 13, 2008, at his home in Folsom, California.
+Camejo died of lymphoma on September 13, 2008, at his home in Folsom, California.
 He was survived by his wife, Morella Camejo; stepdaughter Alexandra Baquero, stepson Victor Baquero, and brothers Antonio and Daniel Camejo and Danny Ratner.
 He last worked as the Chief Executive Officer of Progressive Asset Management, a financial investment firm that encourages socially responsible projects.